-My journey has taken me through the land of computer software, insurance, sports bars, and a plate full of real estate deals.
+My journey has taken me through the land of banking, computer software, insurance, sports bars, and a plate full of real estate deals.
 The Hruska Group represents represents this menu.
 At times its been quite spicy, and at others a bit bland.
 As always, I cannot help but wonder where the next meal and opportunity will come from.

 Helping entrepreneurs in the beauty, spa & wellness professions.